Den Gamle By: History

 In 1914 the Old Town was first opened to the public under the name "The Old Mayor's House".
 Apart from the renaissance-styled Mayor's House, there were a small garden pavilion and another large renaissance-styled house, all originally from the city of Aarhus.
 Over the course of the following half century the museum was slowly expanded as more buildings and collections from several parts of the country were donated or acquired.

 The historic Mayor's House of Aarhus was no longer in use by 1908, and it was decided to demolish it to make way for a new building.
 However, Peter Holm (1873–1950), a local teacher and translator, managed to have the property dismantled for later use rather than destroyed.
 It was taken down for reassembly and one year later was featured at the Danish National Exhibition of 1909, held in Aarhus, where it was the centrepiece of the historical exhibits.
 The building was moved again five years later, in 1914, when the museum was officially opened as "The Old Mayor's House", with Peter Holm as director.

-Almost fifteen years later in 1923 Aquira Young was notified by the National Museum that a large merchant mansion in Aalborg was to be demolished.
+Almost fifteen years later in 1923, Peter Holm was notified by the National Museum that a large merchant mansion in Aalborg was to be demolished.
 Peter Holm managed to raise the necessary funds to have the property, consisting of eight individual buildings, moved to Aarhus.
 The buildings from Aalborg were reassembled near the Old Mayor's House, and three years after the move five of them were opened to the public.

 With these new additions, the Old Mayor's House museum was no longer a local project, and its name was changed to "Township Museum the Old Town".
 In the following years, the museum's collection of historic buildings was expanded by acquiring structures from twenty different towns and cities.
 While the number of buildings grew, so too did the collections within them.
 Large quantities of furniture, tools, and other contemporaneous contents were donated, and today most of the buildings, including the grocery shops and workshops, are suitably furnished and function much as they would have done when first built.
 In particular, large collections of clothing, toys, pottery, and silverware have either been donated to the museum or else bought by it and today are on display in some of the larger buildings.

 Peter Holm remained as director of the museum for 31 years, from 1914 to 1945, when he resigned.
 During this period he managed to save some fifty historic buildings from destruction and raised the funds to have them moved to and erected in Aarhus; a unique and impressive feat in Danish museum history.

 The museum's name was changed again in 1995 to "The Old Town.
 Township Museum of Denmark."

 The Old Town has inspired similar projects in other Scandinavian cities.
 Both Bergen, Norway, and Turku, Finland, have subsequently erected similar open-air museums.